This session runs from 9:00 AM - 4:00 PM. Registration begins at 8:00 AM.

 About This Course

-Participants must attend entire presentation and complete a course evaluation in order to receive credits
+Participants must attend entire presentation and submit an evaluation to receive credits